salesforcecli/cli-plugins-testkit/README.md

 console.log(JSON.parse(result.stdout));
 ```

-However, that doesn't provide flexiblity to target different CLI executables in Continous Integration (CI).
+However, that doesn't provide flexibility to target different CLI executables in Continuos Integration (CI).
 For example, you may want to run NUTs against the newly published version of your plugin against the latest-rc of the Salesforce CLI to make sure everything still works as expected.

 The testkit provides `execCmd` which makes the executable configurable as well as builtin json parsing.